 The Company has in place an Anti Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013.
 Internal Complaints Committee (ICC) has been set up to redresscomplaints received regarding sexual harassment.
 All employees (permanent contractualtemporary trainees) are covered under this policy.

-The following is a summary of sexual harassment complaints received and disposed-offduring the year 2015-16.
+The following is a summary of sexual harassment complaints received and disposed-offduring the financial year 2019-20:

-The Directors place on record their appreciation for valuable contribution made byemployees at all levels active support and encouragement received from Government ofIndia Government of Karnataka Companys Bankers Customers Principals BusinessAssociates and other Acquaintances.
+The Directors place on record their appreciation for valuable contribution made byemployees at all levels active support and encouragement received from the Government ofIndia Government of Karnataka Company's Bankers Customers Principals BusinessAssociates and other Acquaintances.

 Your Directors recognize the continued support extended by all the Shareholders andgratefully acknowledge with a firm belief that the support and trust will continue in thefuture also.